Edward Hopper: Exhibitions

 In 1980, the show Edward Hopper: The Art and the Artist opened at the Whitney Museum of American Art and toured to the San Francisco Museum of Modern Art, the Museum of Fine Arts in Boston, the Art Institute of Chicago, the Tate Gallery in London, the Kunsthalle Düsseldorf, and the Stedelijk Museum in Amsterdam.
 It was the first major retrospective to present Hopper's oil paintings alongside his preparatory sketches and drawings.

+From October 13, 1989 - January 4, 1990, the Fundación Juan March, Madrid exhibited Edward Hopper, the first to be devoted to his work in Spain.
+The exhibit displayed over 60 works Hopper created between 1907 and 1960 and across a wide variety of mediums.

 In 2004, a large selection of Hopper's paintings toured Europe, visiting the Museum Ludwig in Cologne, Germany, and the Tate Modern in London.
 The Tate exhibition became the second most visited in the gallery's history at the time, with more than 420,000 visitors.

 In 2007, an exhibition focused on the period of Hopper's greatest achievements—from about 1925 to mid-century—was presented at the Museum of Fine Arts, Boston.
 The show included fifty oil paintings, thirty watercolors, and twelve prints, including Nighthawks, Chop Suey, and Lighthouse and Buildings.
 It was organized by the Museum of Fine Arts, the National Gallery of Art in Washington, and the Art Institute of Chicago.
-The catalog, Edward Hopper, by Carol Troyen, Judith A. Barter, Janet L. Comey, Elliot Bostwick Davis, and Ellen E. Roberts, was published by the Museum of Fine Arts Publishers, 2007 (ISBN 978-0-878-46712-9).
+The catalog, Edward Hopper, by Carol Troyen, Judith A. Barter, Janet L. Comey, Elliot Bostwick Davis, and Ellen E. Roberts, was published by the Museum of Fine Arts Publishers, 2007 (ISBN 978-0-87846-712-9).

 In 2010, the Fondation de l'Hermitage in Lausanne, Switzerland, held an exhibition covering Hopper's entire career, with works drawn largely from the Whitney Museum in New York City.
 It included paintings, watercolors, etchings, cartoons, posters, and preparatory studies for selected paintings.
 The exhibition had previously been displayed in Milan and Rome.

 In 2012, a major exhibition opened at the Grand Palais in Paris.
 Divided into two parts, it covered Hopper's formative years (1900–1924), with comparisons to his contemporaries and French influences, and his mature style from 1925 onward, featuring works like House by the Railroad.

 From July 25–October 26, 2015, the Carnegie Museum of Art displayed its collection of 17 Hopper works (paintings, drawings and prints) in Carnegie Museum of Art Collects Edward Hopper.

 In 2020, the Fondation Beyeler in Switzerland staged an exhibition emphasizing Hopper's representations of American landscapes and cityscapes, curated in collaboration with the Whitney Museum.

-In 2020-2021 The Phillips Collection exhibited Hopper in Paris: Selections from the Whitney Museum of American Art, focusing on works created during Hopper’s time in Paris.
+In 2020-2021 The Phillips Collection exhibited Hopper in Paris: Selections from the Whitney Museum of American Art, focusing on works created during Hopper's time in Paris.

 From 2022 to 2023, the Whitney Museum mounted Edward Hopper's New York, which explored the artist's relationship with the city he called home for nearly sixty years.